bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/call-and-wait.rst

 Wait Tab
 ~~~~~~~~

-On this tab you define the timeout behaviour during the Wait part of the
+On this tab you define the timeout behavior during the Wait part of the
 element.

 .. figure:: /_images/process-elements/call-and-wait-tab-wait.png